 Sometimes SEO can be paralyzing and can squash your creativity.
 If you are always thinking about whether people are actually searching for your keywords, it is hard to get those creative juices flowing.

-What Brian Dean of Backlinko Has to Say About SEO in 2019
+What Brian Dean of Backlinko Has to Say About SEO

 In contrast another blogger I follow – Brian Dean of Backlinko – is very highly focused on SEO.
 In fact, he just published his Definitive Guide to SEO in 2019.